pipe/webcam/README.md

 * Select lend your device
 * Select the period you want to lend access for
 * Have the other user scan the resulting QR
-* They will now have access
+* They will now have access for the period you selected
-* This Eval version supports only one viewer at a time

 ## Tightening up:
 * check for open ports